yolanmees/postier/README.md

 # postier
 Postier is an API automation platform, link and sync all your applications and send data to a database or google sheet.

+inport all your APIs and connect them together, get data, transform data and resend the data to somewhere else.

 ## working features
 - Import Postman collection V1
 - Create/Save Http requests via UI